Gir National Park - A Complete Travel Guide

 If you have come this far and can afford to linger, it makes sense to visit nearby attractions.

-1. Somnath – It is believed to be the first of the 12 jyotirlingas of Shiva.
+- Somnath – It is believed to be the first of the 12 Jyotirlingas of Shiva.
 It is a very important pilgrimage and tourist destination in India.
 Bhalka Tirth, Triveni Tirth, Prabhas Patar Museum, and Somnath Mahadev Temple are worth visiting in Somnath.
-Somnath is around 70kms away from Sasan Gir
+Somnath is around 70 km away from Sasan Gir.

-2. Girnar – Situated 60 km from Sasan Gir, Girnar is one of the most ancient and sacred pilgrimages for the Jain community.
+- Girnar – Situated 60 km from Sasan Gir, Girnar is one of the most ancient and sacred pilgrimages for the Jain community.
 Not only did Jain Tirthankara Neminath attain Nirvana at Girnar, but Hindu Lord Dattatreya also performed penance on the top of the hill.
-Due to its religious significance, several Jain and Hindu temples are built on the ridges and summit of the 3660-foot-long hill.
-Previously, you had to climb 9,999 steps to reach the final summit, but now a ropeway has been started which drops you at Ma Ambaji temple which is located midway at 5000 steps.
+Due to its religious significance, several Jain and Hindu temples are built on the ridges and summit of the 3,660-foot-long hill.
+Previously, you had to climb 9,999 steps to reach the final summit, but now a ropeway has been introduced that drops you at Ma Ambaji Temple, located midway at 5,000 steps.

-3. Diu Island – A popular beach destination, Diu is located 95 km from Gir.
-The island is popular for Diu fort, Naida Caves, St. Paul’s Church, Diu Museums, Panikota Fort, and multiple beaches.
+- Diu Island – A popular beach destination, Diu is located 95 km from Gir.
+The island is popular for Diu Fort, Naida Caves, St. Paul’s Church, Diu Museums, Panikota Fort, and multiple beaches.

 Accommodation at Sasan Gir?

-• If you’re going to the park in the winter, bring plenty of warm clothes.
+- If you’re going to the park in the winter, bring plenty of warm clothes.
 You will need gloves, caps, scarves, and jackets for the early morning safari.
-Wear layers that can be removed as the temperature rises during the day.
+Wear layers that can be removed as temperatures rise during the day.
 Scarves and hats should be worn to protect your face and head from dust.

-• Plastic bottles, plastic packets, etc. are not allowed in the park.
+- Plastic bottles, plastic bags, and similar items are not allowed in the park.
 You will get thirsty during the safari, so carry water in steel bottles.

-• It can get bumpy during the long drive and your mobile, sunglasses, and wallets may fall off the vehicle.
+- It can be bumpy during the long drive, and your mobile phone, sunglasses, and wallet may fall out of the vehicle.
 So, plan accordingly.

-• Sunscreen, binoculars, comfortable walking shoes, extra clothing, cameras, etc. should be added to your packing list.
+- Sunscreen, binoculars, comfortable walking shoes, extra clothing, cameras, and other essentials should be added to your packing list.

-• Liquor is prohibited in the state of Gujarat and smoking is banned inside the park.
+- Alcohol is prohibited in Gujarat, and smoking is banned inside the park.

-• You will find a few restaurants in the region, but all of them would be serving Gujarati or Indian cuisine.
+- There are a few restaurants in the region, but they all serve Gujarati or Indian cuisine.

 Any more questions?
-I would be happy to answer them via the comment section below.
+I would be happy to answer them in the comments below.

 This is the beautiful piece of information and its accurate as i know all because I am local of here.